natcap/invest/doc/api-docs/plugins.rst

 -----------------------
 .. note:: This guide is written for python developers.
 If you are unfamiliar with python packaging, the `Python Packaging User Guide <https://packaging.python.org/en/latest/>`_ is a helpful resource.

-The `plugin template repo <link URL>`_ is a great place to start.
+The `plugin template repo <https://github.com/natcap/invest-demo-plugin>`_ is a great place to start.
 The core InVEST models' `source code <https://github.com/natcap/invest/tree/main/src/natcap/invest>`_ is also full of examples.

 At its most basic, a plugin is a python package.
 Begin by creating a directory with a simple python package structure: ::